-Millicent is full time professional musician, entrepreneur, songwriter, saxophonist, vocalist, music director, teacher, speaker, label owner (Silver Gliss Music), founder of Cafemnee and Not Just Jazz, trailblazer, wife and mother.
+In short Millicent is an in-demand multi-award winning full time professional Saxophonist.
+Millicent is also an entrepreneur; songwriter; pianist; vocalist; music director; teacher; mentor; speaker; label owner (Silver Gliss Music); Endorser of Harry Hartmann’s Fiberreed; founder of Cafemnee and Not Just Jazz; Millicent also sits on two Musicians Union Committees.
+Millicent is a wife and mother of two adult children.
 Before becoming a leading light in music Millicent lectured in Business and IT.

 Millicent’s first musical introduction was at age 8 were she had piano lessons, but due to household finances, her lessons ceased.
 Her love for music kept her playing at home.
 It is hard to believe now, but 6 years later, her music teacher refused to let her play the saxophone at school directing her instead to play the clarinet in the School Orchestra and also to play the Steel Pans.
 The Steel band was the first of its kind in any secondary school in Birmingham.
 They performed across England and toured West and East Germany.
 The band played in episode one of the 1978 BBC soap opera ‘Empire Road’.
 Cast members included Norman Beaton, Corinne Skinner-Carter, Michael Abbensetts, Wayne Laryea, Joseph Marcell and Rudolph Walker.
 The Steel Band also featured in ATV Production ‘Saints Alive’ and were frequent visitors to BBC Pebble Mill meeting DJs Chris Tarrant, George Franklyn and Guys and Dolls.